arungm29/lyssner/readme.md

 # Installation

 First, install all the node modules using `npm install`.
-Then, use `node server.js` to get the server running, and open localhost on your browser at port 80.
+Then, use `node server.js` to get the server running, and open localhost on your browser on port 80.
 It's as simple as that.